- On This Page

 SFTP from a PC/Mac/Linux computer via FileZilla

-FileZilla is an open-source FTP/SFTP client that runs on Microsoft Windows, Mac OS X, and many flavours of GNU/Linux.
+FileZilla is an open-source FTP/SFTP client that runs on Microsoft Windows, Mac OS X, and many flavors of GNU/Linux.
 FileZilla has many powerful features, is cross-OS compatibility, and is in active development.
 Caution! the default installer for FileZilla (from SourceForge) may include bundled software you do not want.
 Check for other options below the main one.
 FileZilla can be found here.
 After installed, refer to these directions to upload your files:

 - Open FileZilla